programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 ## Procedure

-We'll transcibe handwriting in an image by following these steps:
+We'll transcribe handwriting in an image by following these steps:
 1. Register for a personal Microsoft account.
 2. Create a "Computer Vision" Resource in Azure to perform transcription.
 3. Create and store a secret Key and Endpoint to access Computer Vision.